InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Method

 Beyond KV prefilling and token selection, we further consider the ordering of chunks at inference time as an additional degree of freedom for facilitating information flow.
 Under RoPE-based causal decoding, tokens placed closer to the prompt in the sequence are more likely to interact with prompt queries through attention, which facilitates more effective propagation of contextual information to downstream generated tokens.
 We therefore introduce an optional chunk reordering step for settings where input chunks correspond to \textbf{independent segments}, such as multi-document retrieval, and where no intrinsic sequential order needs to be preserved.
 For inputs with intrinsic sequential structure, such as a single long document, reordering may disrupt coherence and is therefore not used.

-To enable chunk reordering, we first derive chunk-level importance scores.
+To enable chunk reordering, we first derive chunk-level importance scores from a first-stage token selection pass.
+Let $\rho$ denote the recomputation ratio and $k=\lfloor \rho N\rfloor$ the total recomputation budget.
+We score tokens using the local RoPE geometry induced by independently prefetched chunks and select a single global top-$k$ set $\mathcal{S}^{(1)}$ across all chunks; no per-chunk quota is imposed.
+For each chunk $C_i$, we define its importance score as

+Chunks with larger $r_i$ contain a higher density of information-flow-critical tokens.
+We therefore arrange the context so that higher-scoring chunks are closer to the prompt, while preserving the original order among chunks with equal scores.
+The benefit of this reordering is further supported by the chunk reordering ablation in Appendix~\ref{Appendix: Chunk Reordering Ablation}, where placing informative chunks closer to the query improves prompt–context interaction under causal decoding.

-Concretely, we perform an initial round of token selection within each chunk independently, using local RoPE rather than global positions.
-This makes token selection within each chunk comparable and prevents chunks closer to the prompt from being systematically favored.
-After reordering, we reselect tokens under the updated chunk order to obtain the final set of recomputation tokens.
-This second selection pass accounts for the fact that reordering alters the original prompt–context RoPE geometry, and ensures the selected tokens remain important under the new layout.
+After reordering, we reconstruct GLOBAL RoPE positions according to the new concatenated order and reselect tokens with the same global budget $k$ to obtain the final recomputation set.
+This second selection pass accounts for the fact that reordering changes the prompt--context RoPE geometry, ensuring that the final selected tokens remain important under the layout used for decoding.
 Autoregressive decoding is then performed using the reordered chunks and the corresponding recomputed KV states.

 Thus, chunk reordering leverages the freedom in chunk ordering to further align RoPE geometry with information flow in the decoding phase, complementing token selection under chunk-wise prefilling.
-More details on KV recomputation implementation can be found at Appendix.~\ref{Appendix: Implementation Details}
+More details on KV recomputation implementation can be found at Appendix~\ref{Appendix: Implementation Details}.